Skip to content

 7: International Spy Museum

-For anyone interested in the history of espionage, visiting the International Spy Museum is one of the most interesting things to do in Washington, D.C.
-It is a non-profit museum and has the largest display of international espionage artefacts in the world.
+For anyone interested in the history of espionage, visiting the International Spy Museum is one of the most exciting things to do in Washington, D.C.
+It is a non-profit museum with the largest display of international espionage artefacts worldwide.

 Guests are given a spy badge upon entry to the “Briefing Center” at the front of the museum.
-Throughout the galleries, espionage artefacts dating from the Ancient Greeks to the present day are on display.
+The galleries display espionage artefacts dating from the Ancient Greeks to the present.
 Exploring the museum’s exhibits is one of the most unique things to do in Washington, D.C.

 8: Martin Luther King Jr. Memorial